softprops/sbt-gh-issues/README.md

 Some tasks listed above take arguments.
 Those are annotated with `<arg1> <arg2>`.
 If you forget what arguments a task takes, just execute the task with no args.
 This will reveal a `usage` statement to help.
 For arguments that are strings, be sure to double-quote their values ( `gh-open "something's wrong" "oh something is definitely wrong!"` )

-You for simplicity, you can can just mix in `gh.Issues` (includes all three) into your project definition.
+For simplicity, you can can just mix `gh.Issues` (includes all three) into your `ProjectDefinition`.

 Declare the gh issues plugin in your `PluginDefinition`.